Developmental Regression in Toddlers - What Can I Do?

 However, signs of regression when related to Autism look differently than a typical regression caused by an event/change or learning a new skill.

-In addition, developmental regression caused by Autism is also recognized by the following symptoms:
+In addition, developmental regression in children with Autism is also recognized by the following symptoms:

 If your toddler is exhibiting any of the above signs related to developmental regression, talk to your child’s pediatrician.
 It is best to speak up about developmental concerns as early as possible to start receiving intervention services.

-Over the course of 6 months, my 3-year-old has gone from speaking 3 to 4 sentences, asking why questions and learning new words to almost NO communication.
+Over the course of six months, my 3-year-old has gone from speaking three to four sentences, asking why questions and learning new words to almost NO communication.
 He is still speaking, but I cannot understand anything he says!

 He’s only using nonsense words of the same syllables on repeat.
 Not only is his speech regressing nonverbal cues like pointing at objects is few and far between.
 For instance, he cannot tell me what he wants and will not point at an object even if I ask him to.
 This leads to a full-blown meltdown with screaming and crying if I still cannot figure out his needs.